mizrael/davidguida.net/src/_posts/2017-01-09-unit-testing-mongodb-in-c-part-4-the-tests-finally.md

 At this point, all we have to do is to create <a href="https://en.wikipedia.org/wiki/System_under_test" target="_blank" rel="noopener noreferrer">the sut</a>, execute the method we want to test, and Verify() our expectations.&nbsp;

-Let&#8217;s make a more interesting example now:
+Let's make a more interesting example now:

 <div style="tab-size: 8" id="gist43648598" class="gist">
   <div class="gist-file">